-- 1. Log in to Oracle Database Vault Administrator from Cloud Control as a user who has been granted the DV_OWNER or DV_ADMIN role and the SELECT ANY DICTIONARY privilege.
-Logging into Oracle Database Vault explains how to log in. - 2.
-In the Administration page, under Database Vault Components, click Command Rules. - 3.
+- Log in to Oracle Database Vault Administrator from Cloud Control as a user who has been granted the DV_OWNER or DV_ADMIN role and the SELECT ANY DICTIONARY privilege.
+Logging in to Oracle Database Vault from Oracle Enterprise Cloud Control explains how to log in. - In the Administration page, under Database Vault Components, click Command Rules. - 3.
 In the Command Rules page, select the command rule that you want to enable or disable, and then select Edit. - 4.
 In the Edit Command Rule page, select the status that you want from the Status menu: - Enabled - Disabled - Simulation - 5.
 Click OK.